Skip to main content

 Non-hormonal options

-For patients who cannot or do not want to take HRT, non-hormonal options for menopause-related sleep disruption include gabapentin (off-label, particularly useful for night-time vasomotor symptoms), low-dose SSRIs and SNRIs, and cognitive behavioural therapy for insomnia (CBT-I), which has the strongest non-pharmacological evidence base of anything in the category.
+For patients who cannot or do not want to take HRT, non-hormonal options for menopause-related sleep disruption include gabapentin (off-label, particularly useful for night-time vasomotor symptoms), low-dose SSRIs and SNRIs, and cognitive behavioral therapy for insomnia (CBT-I), which has the strongest non-pharmacological evidence base of anything in the category.
 See non-hormonal options for the broader picture.

 When you are ready to talk through your specific sleep picture with a clinician, find your menopause care options.
 The messaging-based model at Evernow tends to suit patients whose primary issue is sleep — written exchanges about what is working and what is not are well-suited to the iterative nature of getting this right.